OsmanBOsman/tartami/docs/modules/bidding.md

   - increment is valid
   - user is not consignor

-- `select` masked bids for visible auctions
+- `select` bids for visible auctions (username only)

 ---

 ## **Consignor**
 Allowed:
-- `select` masked bids on their own items
+- `select` all bids on their own items
-- Never sees bidder identity
+- Always sees **bidder usernames**

 ---

 ## **Admin**
 Allowed:
 - `select` all bids
-- Full identity access
+- Can view bidder full names in admin tools

 Not allowed:
 - modifying bids